-A sudden wave of nervousness washes over you as the adrenaline courses through your veins.
+A sudden wave of nervousness washes over you like adrenaline courses through your veins.
 This is the moment you have been training for.
 Your body is ready and your mind is focused.
-After waiting four long years, finally you stand here, about to perform your sport at the Olympic or Paralympic Games in Rio.
+After waiting four long years, finally, you stand here, about to perform your sport at the Olympic or Paralympic Games in Rio.

 Let us take a moment to discuss the importance of sports psychology and whether it really makes that much of a difference when it comes to our performance in sport.

 Sports Psychology is the scientific study of two different aspects:

 - What effect does your mental health have on your physical performance?

 - What effect does participation in sport and exercise have on your psychological development?